 Do you want to practice Spanish today?
 That is possible!
 Just contact one of our teachers today.

-- Places in a restaurant: el restaurante, el bar, la pizzería, la cocina
+- Places in a restaurant: el restaurante (restaurant), el bar (bar), la pizzería (pizzeria), la cocina (kitchen)

-- People and items related to service: el camarero (waiter), el menú, el postre (dessert), dejar una propina (to leave a tip)
+- People, objects, and actions related to service: el camarero (waiter), el menú (menu), el postre (dessert), dejar una propina (to leave a tip)

 - Quisiera pedir el plato del día y una bebida, por favor.
 (I would like to order the dish of the day and a drink, please.)

 - ¿Me puede traer el menú, por favor?
-(Can you bring me the menu, please?)
+(Could you bring me the menu, please?)

 - Siempre dejo una propina cuando el servicio es bueno.
 (I always leave a tip when the service is good.)